yatima1460/yatima1460.github.io/CV.md

 AWS services were also used for the pipeline.

-### Zuru Tech
+### 2020 December - 2021 March

-Junior C++ Software Developer - 2020 to 2021

-Helped a medium-sized team develop an arch-viz BIM software with a fork of Unreal Engine 4 using C++14, Visual Studio and Rider.
+Helped as a Junior C++ Software Developer in **Zuru Tech** a medium-sized team develop an arch-viz BIM software with a fork of Unreal Engine 4 using C++14, Visual Studio and Rider.
 My tasks involved writing reliable tests that detected potential flaws and errors, contributing to the overall stability and robustness of the building.

-### Ubisoft
+### 2020 September - December

-Junior Gameplay Programmer - 2020
+Briefly worked as a Junior Gameplay Programmer for **Ubisoft**

-* Worked on Mario Rabbids: Sparks of Hope with the teams in Milan and Paris with a modified Snowdrop engine,
+* Mario Rabbids: Sparks of Hope with the teams in Milan and Paris with a modified Snowdrop engine,
 * C++17, Perforce and Windows environment
 * I was responsible for designing and implementing a C++ backend to automate the generation of the navmesh, which facilitated AI pathfinding in the game.

-### Sfera Productions
+### 2019

+Career break to work on myself and to study programming 🌱

-Unreal Engine Programmer - 2017 to 2018
+### 2016 - 2018

- I developed VR virtual tours, experiences, documentaries, and video games with a small team using various early-market headsets such as Oculus DK2, HTC Vive, Samsung Gear, Cardboard, and Daydream.
+I developed for a startup called Sfera Productions: VR virtual tours, experiences, documentaries, and video games; with a small team using various early-market headsets such as Oculus DK2, HTC Vive, Samsung Gear, Cardboard, and Daydream.